 The other type is the sales-focused personality -- what Brent Hodgins, managing partner at Mirren, describes as the "hunter" role for proactive prospecting.

-"The hunter is a more aggressive sales person, focused on results (versus detail and process)," Hodgins said.
+"The hunter is a more aggressive salesperson, focused on results (versus detail and process)," Hodgins said.
 "In fact, while sometimes appearing less organized on the surface, they can perform well at delivering new leads.
-However, someone focused on managing competitive reviews/RFPs tends to be more detail oriented and buttoned down, but finds little inspiration in the idea of picking up the phone to call on prospects.
+However, someone focused on managing competitive reviews/RFPs tends to be more detail oriented and buttoned down but finds little inspiration in the idea of picking up the phone to call on prospects.
 Often without even realizing it, ‘pitch managers' actually resist prospecting.
 This is common with most account people as well."

 Hodgins continued: "Agencies often attempt to have one character type take on both roles.
-It then fails, with the blame landing squarely on the shoulders of the new business director.
+It then fails, with the blame landing squarely on the shoulders of the business development director.
 The hunter is fired for not being a cultural fit and disorganized, while the pitch manager is fired for not proactively generating new leads for the agency."

 The issue is: Do you simply want someone to prospect for new clients, qualify, and set up meetings so that the owner/CEO can close the deal?
-Or do you need someone to build a team around -- someone who can create the new business strategy, processes, and be an important member of the leadership team?
+Or do you need someone to build a team around -- someone who can create the business development strategy, processes, and be an important member of the leadership team?

-6) Possesses High Curiousity Quotient
+6. Possesses a High Curiosity Quotient

 According to an article written by Tomas Chamorro-Premuzic in Harvard Business Review, those who possess a high curiosity quotient are more adept at handling complexity and ambiguity -- they are more skilled in producing "simple solutions to complex problems."